anu-sree01/fake-news-detection/README.md

 # Streamlit Deployment

 A web application was developed using Streamlit to allow users to test news statements interactively.
+The app uses the Logistic Regression model with TF-IDF vectorization for real-time predictions.

 https://fake-news-detection-bl45vnkqyrck9c8qchtddr.streamlit.app/